 - Anti-Villain: Type IV, he's only fighting against Snake and Venus simply because his job was to get rid of the intruders.
 Other than that, they technically share the same goal in halting the situation on SaintLogic.

-- A Father to His Men: He genuinely cares for his troops, as evidenced by his ordering his men to shoot down Rodzinski's chopper when he prepared to abandon his forces, ordered a full evacuation of all personnel from the island, and had Snake and Venus promise not to harm any of their men while dying.
+- A Father to His Men: He genuinely cares for his troops, as evidenced by his ordering his men to shoot down Rodzinski's chopper when he prepared to abandon his forces, ordered a full evacuation of all personnel from the island, and had Snake and Venus promise not to harm any of their men.

-- Badass Normal: Unlike the other boss characters in Acid 2 (besides Koppelthorne), Vince was not the byproduct of human experimentation, but just an average guy, and was still very much a badass.
+- Badass Normal: Unlike the other boss characters in Acid 2 (besides Kopplethorne), Vince is not the product of human experimentation but just an average guy, and still very much a badass.

-- The Dog Bites Back: As soon as he learned that Rodzinski is planning to ditch his forces at the island so they would end up taking the blame after the ICC reneigned on the deal, and after Rodzinski made the grave mistake of telling them to take care of themselves for once, Vincent orders the soldiers to shoot him down.
-The fact that the soldiers obeyed him without question about killing their boss for this also implies that they agreed with him on the decision.
+- The Dog Bites Back: As soon as he learned that Rodzinski is planning to ditch his forces at the island so they would end up taking the blame after the ICC reneged on the deal, and after Rodzinski made the grave mistake of telling them to take care of themselves for once, Vince orders the soldiers to shoot him down.
+The fact that the soldiers obeyed him without question implies that they agreed with him on the decision.

-- Darth Vader Clone: He was once known as a well-known mercenary, he is dressed almost entirely in black, he wears a helmet and mask similar to Vader's, he acted as the main enforcer of the main bad guy (or in this case, Big Bad Wannabe), he commands a significant portion of the group's military force, and he eventually turns on his master after the latter does something that he doesn't approve of, dying shortly thereafter with him helping the heroes.
+- Darth Vader Clone: He was once a well-known mercenary, is dressed almost entirely in black, wears a helmet and mask similar to Vader's, acted as the main enforcer of the main bad guy (or in this case, Big Bad Wannabe), commands a significant portion of the group's military force, and eventually turns on his master after the latter does something that he doesn't approve of, dying shortly thereafter with him helping the heroes.

 - Even Evil Has Standards: See The Dog Bites Back, although technically Vince barely even qualifies as evil.